BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKInvertIntensityImage.md

-# ITK Invert Intensity Image Filter (ITKInvertIntensityImage)
+# ITK Invert Intensity Image Filter

 Invert the intensity of an image.